 But to do so, the area is too large, and the user has to walk around a long distance.
-It is not hard to imagine the user become tired and fed up.
+It is not hard to imagine the user becoming tired and fed up.
 The scene has no directions to guide the user through the area.

-Designing a ideal VR space for STYLY
+Designing an Ideal VR Space for STYLY

 When users enter a VR space, except from moving their head around to look around, the motions the users perform are different from that in the real world.
-The basic functions of motion controllers, platforms, or softwares are limited and different for each.
+The basic functions of motion controllers, platforms, or software are limited and different for each.

 Then for STYLY, what kind of VR space is ideal?
-STYLY is now focused on enabling the user to look around, and the user is able to move too, but is mainly limited to point jump movement.
+STYLY is now focused on enabling the user to look around, and the user is able to move too, but is mainly limited to point jump movements.

-So, an ideal space will be ’where users can look around, and move a short distance’
+So, an ideal space will be ’where users can look around, and move a short distance’.

 How can one create a VR space where the user can be able to see around without getting lost?

-Please look at last year’sNEWVIEW AWARDS 2018.
-The award earning creations are very good examples of ‘Display-based’ and ‘Route-based’ scenes.
+Please look at last year’s NEWVIEW AWARDS 2018.
+The award winning creations are very good examples of ‘Display-based’ and ‘Route-based’ scenes.